dddusk/gulp-srcset-lazy/README.md

 # gulp-srcset-lazy
 ## (clone of the innactive `gulp-img-retina` repo with some improvements)

-Add img attribute 'srcset' for variable density/width image loading for lazyload data attributes.
+Add img attribute 'srcset' for variable density/width image loading for lazyload data attributes (specifically webp).

 ## Prerequisites
-You must have corresponding images in the folder which the original image in.
+You must have webp images in the folder which the original image in.

 ## Install